Frequently Asked Questions

 The State Pension

-The State Pension is a regular payment from the UK government that provides retirement income based on your National Insurance contributions.
+The state pension is a regular payment from the UK government that provides retirement income based on your National Insurance contributions.
 It's paid every four weeks and is designed to ensure a basic level of income in retirement.

-The current State Pension Age in the UK is 66 for both men and women.
+The current state pension Age in the UK is 66 for both men and women.
 However, this is set to increase gradually:

 - To age 67: This will occur for those born between 6 April 1960 and 5 March 1961, with the increase beginning in 2026 and completing in 2028.

-- To age 68: Those born after April 1977 are currently expected to have a State Pension Age of 68, although the timing of this change could vary based on government review.
+- To age 68: Those born after April 1977 are currently expected to have a state pension Age of 68, although the timing of this change could vary based on government review.

 You can get an accurate calculation of the exact age that you will receive your state pension at www.gov.uk.